faithlierheimer/SportsPopularity/README.md

 For the ticket price data we utilzed the data from several sources and aggregated them into a single csv.
 The [MLB](https://www.tickpick.com/blog/how-much-are-mlb-tickets/) and [NFL](https://www.tickpick.com/blog/how-much-are-nfl-tickets/) ticket price data came from TickPick Blog.
 The [NBA's](https://finance.yahoo.com/news/average-ticket-prices-nba-team-100000563.html) ticket price data came from a Yahoo Finance article, and the [NHL's](https://www.vividseats.com/blog/nhl-team-rankings-by-median-ticket-price) ticket price data came from a VividSeats blog post.
 ## Baseball Attendance
 ![attendance figures](images/mlb_attendance.PNG)

+Using the [Wikipedia article](https://en.wikipedia.org/wiki/2019_Major_League_Baseball_season) and the [JSON of ballparks' locations](https://tinyurl.com/y3sby4ur) we were able to collect the attendance data for MLB teams and place the ballpark locations on a map later on.
+In analzying the data, there are some interesting trends to note.
+In a way, the MLB attenddance data acts almost as a low-granularity population heatmap of the nation; the highest attended teams are centralized in the mid-atlantic through southern new england; southern California, and in the eastern mid-west.
+With the exception of the Rockies in Denver, Colorado and the Cardinals in Phoenix, Arizona, there is lack of MLB teams in the mountain-west region of the United States; especially when compared to the density of teams in other regions of the nation
 ## Hockey Attendance
 ![attendance ](images/nhl_data.png)

 ## Football Attendance
 ![attendance numbers](images/nfl_attendance_raw.png)
 ## Basketball Attendance

 ## Ticket Prices
 ![ticket prices](images/ticket_prices.png)

 ## Data Visualization

 Once we extracted the data from our chosen sources and stored the data in an SQL database, we loaded it onto a flask app to create a restful API so the data can be easily recalled for further analysis.
 Using the javascript library leaflet, we requested the data from our flask API to overlay our data on a map of the United States.
 Once the flask app was fuctinoal, we [deployed our data and visualization](https://gfstuhr.github.io/SportsPopularityMerged/index.html) onto a static web-hosting service using a combination of Heroku and Github pages.
 We created selectable layers for each of the sports to display a heatmap of attendance.
 The radius and the color of the markers represent the relative seasonal attendance figures for each of the sports - the larger the radius, the higher the seasonal attendance for the team is.
 The color of each marker also represents the attendence data: for NBA and NFL teams, the color ranges from a light pink at the lower attended teams, to a dark red for higher attendance; for MLB teams, Clicking on each of the markers provides more data such as the team name and attendance figure associated with the marker.
+The user is able to select the specific sports' attendance figures they want to visualize, as well as switching betwen a "light" and "dark" view of the map depending on user preference.

+# **Project Contributors**

+This is a collaborative project, shared between [Jennie Brozena](https://github.com/JenBroz), [Nathaniel Diamond](https://github.com/DiamondN97), [Faith Lierheimer](https://github.com/faithlierheimer), [Thambi Mathews](https://github.com/), and [Gabe Stuhr](https://github.com/gstuhr).

 ETL - take scraped data
 Flask - make API to store data we grabbed